tairesu/Assignment_Project_Tyrese_tyresec2/README.md

 - Switched from dashboard fbv to cbv
 - Add conditional block to display anchor tag (w/ proper next paremeters) in login.html

+## A6 Updates

+- I purged everything that we haven't covered in class: Forms, Login/Logout Views, Stripe, etc
+- I created two aggregations (leaderboard, and design usage) and one filtering functionality (for searching cards)